One of my all-time favorite desserts is crumb cake. Entenmann’s crumb cake, specifically.

 - Generously spray a mug with nonstick spray (don’t be shy!) and add half of your cake mix.

-- In another small bowl, whisk or stir together one teaspoon of maple syrup with a dash or two of cinnamon.
+- In another small bowl, whisk or stir together one teaspoon of syrup with a dash or two of cinnamon.
 Add it to your mug with half the cake mix and swirl it around with the spoon.

 - Add the rest of your cake mix on top of the cinnamon swirl.